 The last Austrian census was conducted in 2011.
 Although the full results haven’t yet been released, the preliminary results indicate that the population of Austria in 2011 was 8,430,558.
 That represents an increase of 5% over the past ten years.

 This article contains information about the current population of Austria, its historical population, and its largest cities.
 It also contains ethnicity, religion and language demographic data.
 Just scroll down for more information.

-There isn’t an official population figure for 2012.
-Applying a fairly average annual increase, it would be safe to assume that the population will come close to 8.5 million this year.
+There isn’t an official population figure for 2014.
+Applying a fairly average annual increase, it would be safe to assume that the population will be around 8.5 million this year.
 Other estimates, which aren’t based on the census data, suggest that the population is lower, however.
-The CIA Factbook, for example, estimates that in July 2012, there will be 8,219,743 people living in Austria.
+The CIA Factbook, for example, estimated that in July 2012, there were 8,219,743 people living in Austria.

 Largest Cities in Austria

 The largest city in Austria is Vienna.
 According to the 2011 census, the capital city is home to 1,724,381 people.
 Other major cities in Austria (cities with more than 100,000 residents) include Graz (264,351) Linz (190,802), Salzburg (148,236) and Innsbruck (121,076).